 Contact with others via peer support groups and the Ménière’s Society can provide valuable support and information by sharing experiences and offering advice to one another.
 Simply knowing that you are not alone and that there are other people in a similar situation can be a great comfort

 Counselling is a type of therapy which involves talking about your problems, worries and anxieties.
 The relationship with the counsellor is confidential and their aim is to help you find ways within yourself to adapt to make the most of your situation and the confidence in yourself to try new ways of thinking and feelings to improve the quality of your life.
-The counsellor is trained to listen therefore you are able to express your thoughts and feelings freely knowing that they will understand your situation.
-It can be a relief to share your worries or fears to someone who acknowledges your feelings and can reach a positive solution.
-Change of employment, financial problems, as well as personal and relationship difficulties can occur.
-Counselling can help with these and improve the quality of life.
+Counsellors are trained to listen, therefore you are able to express your thoughts and feelings freely knowing that they will understand your situation.
+It can be a relief to share your worries or fears to someone who acknowledges your feelings and can reach a positive solution and help improve your quality of life.

 Useful contacts: British Association for Counselling and Psychotherapy (external site).

 The Ménière’s Society provides a forum for people living with vestibular disorders to get in contact and support one another.
 The Society has a list of local groups which are run independently across the UK and also provides support to anyone wanting to set up a new group.
-Our popular quarterly magazine, Spin, includes member’s letters; sharing views, experiences and tips on coping with symptoms.
-The Society also has a very successful penpal/e-pal network and members contact list, both of which are fantastic ways to get in touch with others to share experiences and offer mutual support.
+Our popular magazine, Spin, includes member’s letters; sharing views, experiences and tips on coping with symptoms.
+The Society also has a very successful penpal/e-pal and contact network which are fantastic ways to get in touch with others to share experiences and offer mutual support.

 Dizziness and Me: The Hidden Disability of Chronic Dizziness Expressed Through Art